barr-israel/barrcodes/content/posts/1brc_part1/index.md

 So I'll continue with `FxHashMap`.

-## Mapping Is Faster Than Reading - 27.7 seconds
+## Mapping Is Faster Than Reading(In This Case) - 27.7 seconds

 Up until now I relied on `BufReader` to get the data from the file, one common alternative way to read data from a file is using `mmap`.
 `mmap` is a system call that maps a file into memory, making it appear to the program as a big array that can be read directly, it can even map files much larger than the system memory can contain.
-Of course, the file is not actually copied into system memory until it is actually touched, but that part is handled by the operating system.
+Of course, the file is not copied into system memory until it is needed, but that part is handled by the operating system during page faults.
 To use `mmap` in Rust, you can use a crate such as `memmap` or its replacement, `mememap2`, or you can the call `mmap` system call directly via the `libc` crate, like `memmap` and `memmap2` do:

 ```rust